Please keep in mind that Montreal Comiccon is a family-oriented show, and the rules regarding weapons are designed to keep everyone safe.

 For safety reasons, Exhibitors must not conduct demonstrations of inadmissible weapons or other items in the aisles or other similar areas.
-Such demonstrations should be conducted behind the counter, table or within the allotted booth space, and must be supervised by the Exhibitor.
+Such demonstrations must be conducted behind the counter, table or within the allotted booth space, and must be supervised by the Exhibitor.

 After the Sale

 Once a weapon has been sold, it must be securely wrapped in thick paper or cardboard and cannot be taken out of such packaging at the convention.
 Exhibitors must remind the attendees buying weapons that if they are found opening the packaging on the convention hall floor, the weapon in question will be confiscated.
 It is the Exhibitor’s responsibility to inform attendees of the requirement to keep their purchased weapons securely wrapped while at the convention.

 The Exhibitor must inform the attendee purchasing the weapon to bring said weapon or item to the Weapons Check at the entrance and have it tagged as an admissible weapon.
 Exhibitors are required to explain to attendees that if the weapon is not tagged, it may be confiscated.

 If an Exhibitor wants to arrange for mock battles to show off their LARP weapons during convention hours anywhere on the convention site, they must have prior approval from Comiccon.
 Such requests should be directed to firstname.lastname@example.org.

 Exhibitors are reminded that all participants in mock battles must not damage convention centre, Comiccon, or other Exhibitor property and must be extremely careful not to endanger or injure bystanders.